 If you have a blocked or stubborn drain, the first thing you want to do is reduce or eliminate the water you put in the lines to minimize the amount of damage you may do.
-Obviously, if you keep flushing a slow-moving toilet, it will overflow the bowl, damaging your floor.
+Obviously, if you keep flushing a slow-moving toilet it will overflow the bowl and damage your floor.

 Washing machines can create one of the biggest problems when your drains are running slowly.
 Washers use 15 to 20 gallons a load.
 This water could back up into toilets or showers, possibly causing overflow damage.
 It is relatively easy to find out if the blockage is in the house drains or in the sewer lines.

 Check Your Cleanout